smitraDA/AWS-Data-Exchange-for-APIs-Challenge/README.md

-##Training andt Tesing the Model"Million Dollar Movie Classifier"
+##Training, Tesing and Applying the Model"Million Dollar Movie Classifier"

 Objective:To predict the likelihood of a movie to be earning Million dollar or Not.